Newton Mearns

-Newton Mearns (Baile Ùr na Maoirne /gd/) is a suburban town and the largest settlement in East Renfrewshire, Scotland.
-It lies 7 mi southwest of Glasgow City Centre on historically the main road to Ayrshire, 410 ft above sea level.
-It has a population of approximately 26,993, stretching from Whitecraigs and Kirkhill in the northeast to Maidenhill in the southeast, to Westacres and Greenlaw in the west and Capelrig/Patterton in the northwest.
+Newton Mearns (Baile Ùr na Maoirne /gd/) is a town and the largest settlement in East Renfrewshire, Scotland.
+It lies 7 mi south-west of Glasgow City Centre on historically the main road to Ayrshire, 410 ft above sea level.
+It has a population of approximately 26,993, stretching from Whitecraigs and Kirkhill in the north-east to Maidenhill in the south-east, to Westacres and Greenlaw in the west and Capelrig/Patterton in the north-west.

 It is part of the Greater Glasgow conurbation.
-Its name derives from being a new town of the parish of Mearns (from Scottish Gaelic maoirne, meaning a stewartry).
+Its name derives from being a new town of the parish of Mearns (from Brythonic maoirne, meaning a stewartry).
+It is known for being one of Greater Glasgow's wealthiest areas, and historically has been part of one of the strongest Conservative-voting constituencies in Scotland.

 History

-The area surrounding Newton Mearns has been inhabited since prehistory, with the remains of an Iron Agehillfort visible on the nearby Duncarnock hill.
+The area surrounding Newton Mearns has been inhabited since prehistory, with the remains of an Iron Age hillfort visible on the nearby Duncarnock hill.
 Ownership of the region passed from Roland de Mearns, who was granted the land by Walter fitz Alan, to the Pollocks (whose name is perpetuated in the nearby Glasgow housing estate of Pollok), and then to the Maxwells of Caerlaverock around 1300.
 During the 15th century, the towerhouse of Mearns Castle was built.
 The town then passed to the Maxwells of Nether Pollok in 1648 and then the Stewarts of Blackhall in 1660.
 A new turnpike road from Eastwood Toll, now the main Ayr Road, was constructed in 1832.
 By the end of the 18th century quarrying had developed and more importantly numerous textile mills and finishing works became established availing themselves of the numerous rivers and lochs for water supply.
-The 1893 'Ordnance Gazetteer of Scotland' describes it as "pleasantly situated on a rising ground 410 feet above sea-level".
+The 1893 'Ordnance Gazetteer of Scotland' describes it as "pleasantly situated on a rising ground 410 ft above sea-level".
 It also reveals that it was a 'burgh of barony' which bestowed the right to hold a weekly market and two annual fairs.
 However, the Gazetteer also describes the village as being only a "single street on the Glasgow and Kilmarnock highroad".

 From the early 20th century, with the introduction of improved roads and railways to the area, it gradually became a growing commuter suburb of Glasgow.
 In the 1930s, between speculative and local authority housing ventures, a further 6,000 houses were added to the area and after a lull during the war years, in the 1950s, house building began again in earnest.
 Unfortunately, the old core village suffered neglect during and after World War II and was all but derelict by the 1960s.
 It was purchased and turned into a shopping centre which was later to become 'The Avenue at Mearns' in 1990.

 Historical buildings in the area include the 15th century Mearns Castle, Greenbank House owned by the National Trust for Scotland (just inside neighbouring Clarkston) and the 1813 Mearns Kirk.